 The easiest way to clean grill grates is to use a steel wool pad.
 A rubber cleaning pad might work, but it may mar the surface of your grill’s grate.

 How do you clean a grill with baking soda and vinegar?

 To clean a grill, take the following steps: .
 Mix baking soda and vinegar in a bowl to create a paste .
 Clean the grill with the paste .
 Clean off the remaining residue with cooking oil and clean cloth When the grill is clean, clean off any remaining residue with cooking oil and a clean cloth.

 How do I make my grill grates look new?

 People who believe that vinegar does only the cooking jobs, then they might need to be more informed.
 This article will enhance your knowledge about the stuff vinegar can handle.
+An interesting question is why don't gas grills use lava rocks anymore, do check a detailed article on that.
 Cleaning grills is less of a chore for vinegar.
 It does not only cleans it but also makes sure that there is no more residue left over there.